lubao/arm64v8/cross_compiling_docker/README.md

 ## binfmt

 binfmt is a kernal module to allow us register an interprter, such as Java, Python, quem, .etc, with corresponding binary file.
 With it module, the binary can be executed without specified the intepreter.
-Following is the result of running the arm64v8 binary on x86_64 machine with binfmt **enabled**.
+Following is the result of running the arm64v8 binary on x86_64 machine with binfmt **enabled** and well **configured**.

 ```
 $ ./a.out 1 2 3 # No need to specified qemu-aarch64-static binary